-Music is the universal glue that evokes feelings of peace, love, and unity.
-Experiencing your favorite artist, band, or DJ in a live event can be a life-altering moment.
-It’s one thing to enjoy your favorite playlists at a house party but quite the other when you’re experiencing it live.
+Experiencing your favorite artist, band, or DJ in a live music event can be a life-altering moment.
+It’s one thing to enjoy your favorite playlists at a house party but quite the other when you’re experiencing it at a music festival.
 The unified frequency of live music that grips the crowd will be etched in their memories forever.

 1. Know Your Target Audience

 Know your apples from oranges.
 One of the most quintessential steps in planning any music festival is understanding attendee personas for your event.
 Don’t organize an EDM festival in a town where most of the audience would rather attend a rock concert.

 Once you’ve successfully identified your target audience, you can plan your budget and then start allocating expenses accordingly.
 We’ve witnessed the most successful music festivals where event organizers knew their audience’s expectations.

 2. Figure Out Your Venue

 Your venue and location can make or break your reputation.
 The logistics for an indoor event will differ from that of an outdoor one.
 A trance festival venue will be that of an airy beach where waves crash along with the thumping bass lines whereas a jazz festival will be in a cozy lounge where people can take in the smoothness of the wine and music.
 In any case, mapping out the event venue will help you arrange the entry, seating, standing, dining, and exit points.

 Ask for a venue chart from the venue owner which will help you assign different price points for different sections.
 Plan your section by keeping this in mind – your music festival needs breathing space for people to move around freely.

 3. Artist Outreach

 Once you’ve figured out the audience, you might have a set of artists in your mind that you want as headliners and supporting acts.
 During your artist outreach phase, keep track of your artist budget which should be evenly spread out to bring in big names as well as local talent.